 We drove onto Masirah Island in total darkness after a ferry trip and arrived into the hotel in time for dinner.
 The next morning the 60kilometer length of the island would be ours.
 Rock pools at low tide revealed frightened fish, while the sands occasionally showed elegant Cowrie shells and beyond the sands of the aptly named White Beach provide a place to swim off.

 Taking a trip over to Masirah Island can now be done on three different boat types.
-The small fishing boats are super fast, but uncomfortable especially if there is fishing equipment along side; the old flat bottomed ferries which chug over and really feel like an adventure; and the new catamarans with air conditioned passenger areas.
+The small fishing boats are super fast, but uncomfortable especially if there is fishing equipment alongside you; the old flat bottomed ferries chug over and really feel like an adventure all be it in slow motion; and the new catamarans are a cocoon-like experience, with air-conditioned passenger areas.
 We booked the new ferry from their Muscat office and arrived a couple of hours early in Shennah to make certain we caught it.

 – well away from my swimming beach but getting closer